Age of the Fall: Pro Wrestling Guerrilla

 On July 6, 2008, at Life During Wartime in Reseda, California, Jacobs and Black defeated the team of El Generico (substituting for Jack Evans) and Roderick Strong to win the PWG World Tag Team Championship.

 On August 31, 2008 The Young Bucks (Nick and Matt Jackson) defeated Black and Jacobs to capture the titles.

 AAW

 On February 19, 2010, Black and Jacobs reunited and defeated The House of Truth to capture the AAW Tag Team Championship.
 However they have never referred to themselves as the Age of the Fall.
 On September 24, 2010, Black and Jacobs lost the titles back to The House of Truth.

+Legacy

+The Age of the Fall is regarded as one of the most influential factions of Ring of Honor's late 2000s era.
+The group was notable for its dark, goth, nihilistic presentation and cinematic style, which differed from the traditional wrestling faction format of the time.
+Led by Jimmy Jacobs, the stable's debut, which featured a controversial video depicting violence and social collapse, immediately established it as one of the promotion's most talked-about acts.

+The faction helped elevate several wrestlers who would later achieve greater success in professional wrestling.
+Tyler Black gained significant exposure as a member of the group before becoming one of WWE's biggest stars as Seth Rollins.
+Brodie Lee and Jimmy Jacobs also continued to have prominent careers after the group's dissolution, with Lee later finding success in WWE and All Elite Wrestling as Mr. Brodie Lee.

+The Age of the Fall's storyline with The Briscoe Brothers and other Ring of Honor wrestlers is often remembered as one of the promotion's defining feuds of the era.
+The group's use of long-term storytelling, character development, and faction-based narratives became an example of ROH's emphasis on in-ring storytelling combined with character-driven angles.

+Although the faction disbanded in 2009, the Age of the Fall has remained a notable part of Ring of Honor history and is frequently mentioned among the promotion's most memorable stables.